 It is the responsibility of our nation’s citizens to make a difference and fix this.
 Please sign this petition to make your difference and tell the Louisiana Board of Education, teachers, and lawmakers that you will not stand for what is being unconstitutionally promoted in our public schools.
 Every signature greatly counts.
 If you are passionate about the education of our youth, please pass this petition along.
 Thank you.

-N A needs your help with “Louisiana Department of Education, Louisiana State House, Louisiana State Senate, Louisiana BESE, Bobby Jindal, Shawna Creamer: Documents have recently been leaked proving that many teachers have been promoting Creationsim in public schools.
+Gabi Fiorino needs your help with “Louisiana Department of Education, Louisiana State House, Louisiana State Senate, Louisiana BESE, Bobby Jindal, Shawna Creamer: Documents have recently been leaked proving that many teachers have been promoting Creationsim in public schools.
 This is in variance to the Establishment Clause of the 1st Amendment.
 Please address this before it gets to the court to avoid embarrassment.”.
-Join N and 135 supporters today.
+Join Gabi and 134 supporters today.